WEBSITE ACCESSIBILITY POLICY AND PROCEDURES FOR LECOM.edu

 - Embedded documents and multimedia have been made accessible.

 - Responsive design techniques have been used to optimize the experience for users who access the site and different screen resolutions and magnification levels.

-LECOM has designed all of its web pages to be compatible with the most common web browsers and accessibility software, including latest versions of Internet Explorer, Firefox, Google Chrome, physical assistive technology devices, and screen readers such as JAWS for Windows, NVaccess, Apple VoiceOver and Android Talkback.
+LECOM has designed all of its web pages to be compatible with the most common web browsers and accessibility software, including the latest versions of Internet Explorer, Firefox, Google Chrome, physical assistive technology devices, and screen readers such as JAWS for Windows, NVaccess, Apple VoiceOver, and Android Talkback.
 It is the responsibility of the LECOM Communications and Marketing Department and the department appointed website developer to ensure the website remains accessible to all users.